RicardoTerraform/CKA/Scheduling/Labels & Selectors/demo.md

 ![Alt Text](/images/Scheduling/labels.PNG)

 2º How many pods exist in the "PRD" environment?

 ![Alt Text](/images/Scheduling/labels1.PNG)

 3º How many objects are in the "PRD" environment? (including PODS, replicas,services, etc)?

 ![Alt Text](/images/Scheduling/labels2.PNG)

 4º Identify the POD which is part of the "PRD" envinronment and of "FRONTEND" tier ?

 ![Alt Text](/images/Scheduling/labels3.PNG)

 Note:
-As We cans ee in the image below, the selector labs and the labs from the pod must match.
+As We cans ee in the image below, the selector and the labels from the pod must match.

 ![Alt Text](/images/Scheduling/labels4.PNG)